M507/Quick-and-Dirty-Recon/README.md

+Quick and dirty reconnaissance and vulnerability scanning project.
+Not the most efficient, secure, and stable code.
+All I know is that this code led me to discover many bugs : )

+### How does it work?
+Read the code files, and you will understand it : )

-This is a personal reconnaissance and vulnerability scanning project.
-This project integrates the following tools.
+It integrates the following tools.

 ### Integrated projects
 - https://portswigger.net/burp/pro